Inflation represents:

 What is Disinflation?

-(a) slow decrease in the prices
+(a) a slight decrease in prices

-(b) slow increase in the prices
+(b) slow increase in prices

-(c) high increase in the prices
+(c) high increase in prices

 (d) no increase in the prices